genaforvena/ghost_writers_ghost_video_editor/README.md

 ## Notes
 - Ensure that `youtube_dl` or `yt_dlp` is installed and working.
 - The YouTube Data API has daily quota limits.
 Plan your usage accordingly.
+- This project aims to respect copyright laws by transforming the content.

 ## License
 MIT License